Sauerboy/ScaledFaceDetection/README.md

-Specific project instructions in Project 1 PDF file.
+ The goal of this project was to detect a specific face(could be scaled) in an array of background pixels and other faces and return a bounding box around the face.
 This project was first implemented in C code and then MIPS assembly.
 MisaSim was used to simulate the assembly code.
+More specific project instructions in Project 1 PDF file.